onyx-and-iris/voicemeeter-rb/README.md

 ### Strip

-The following properties are available.
+The following attributes are available.

 - `mono`: boolean
 - `solo`: boolean